-NBA All-Star Kevin Durant surprised students Thursday at IDEA Rundberg in Austin as part of BBVA Compass’ Summer of Opportunity initiative to pay it forward through random acts of kindness.
+NBA All-Star Kevin Durant makes surprise appearance at Austin’s IDEA Rundberg as part of BBVA Compass’ Summer of Opportunity

 The students were attending a basketball clinic held on the school’s outdoor basketball court, which debuted last year and is a joint endeavor between the BBVA Compass Foundation and the Kevin Durant Charity Foundation‘s Build It and They Will Ball court renovation program.
 The clinic was led by instructors from the Kevin Durant Youth Basketball Fantasy ProCamp, the two-day event for Austin-area youth that also started Thursday.
 Both the clinic and camp are being presented by BBVA Compass.